 The knee is the largest joint in your body – made up of the lower end of the thigh bone (femur), which glides on the upper end of the shin bone (tibia).
 The kneecap (patella) slides in a groove on the end of the thigh bone.
 Cartilage covers the ends of the femur, tibia and back of the kneecap.
 Joint fluid lubricates the knee, making it move smoothly.
 Ligaments and muscles help keep the knee strong and stable.

-Before partial knee replacement surgery is considered, our Norton Orthopaedic Care specialists offer a treatment plan consisting of medications, physical therapy and/or other treatment options.
-Partial knee replacement surgery may be recommended when you have severe arthritis in one side of one knee and nonsurgical treatments have not provided relief.
+Before considering partial knee replacement surgery, Norton Orthopedic Care specialists offer a treatment plan consisting of medications, physical therapy and/or other treatment options.
+We may recommend partial knee replacement when you have severe arthritis in one side of one knee and nonsurgical treatments have not provided relief.

-We understand joint replacement surgery may sound intimidating.
-If your physician has recommended surgery, you may have many questions.
+We understand total knee replacement surgery may sound intimidating.
+If surgery has been recommended for you, you may have many questions.
 The Norton Joint Care program includes comprehensive education and rehabilitation components, so you will know what to expect before, during and after surgery.
+Participation in the program typically results in less pain and a quicker recovery time.
+Teams of caregivers, including physicians, coaches, nurses, care managers, physical therapists, music therapists and others, are dedicated to helping you return to your full potential with your new joint.

-For more information or to schedule an appointment with an orthopaedic specialist, call (502) 629-1234.
+For more information on our services, including total knee replacement, or to schedule an appointment with an orthopedic care specialist, please call (502) 629-1234.